 Is torrenting important to you?
 Take at the best VPNs for torrenting for a safer and faster alternative.

 Security – Is Kaspersky Secure Connection Safe?

 Kaspersky is a globally well-respected cybersecurity company, so I was surprised to find that its VPN is missing several basic security features.

 Kaspersky Secure Connection does use military-grade 256-bit AES encryption.
 It also provides DNS leak protection, which prevents your DNS requests from being accidentally leaked to your ISP.

-A kill switch is a staple VPN security feature, so its omission here seems unusual, especially in a VPN geared towards online privacy and security.
-It means that your sensitive data will be exposed if your VPN connection fails.
+A kill switch is a staple VPN security feature, so the addition of a kill-switch for Windows and Android was appreciated.
+According to Kaspersky, they intend on having one for mac and iOS within the year.
 You can read more about why this is such an important feature in our complete guide to kill switches.

-Kaspersky Secure Connection also has no ad-blocker or anti-malware features – again, surprising for a company famed for its antivirus software.
+It also added IPv6 leak protection for all platforms it supports.
+Unfortunately, Kaspersky Secure Connection still lacks an ad-blocker or any type of anti-malware feature – surprising for a company famed for its antivirus software.

 Does Kaspersky Secure Connection Keep Logs?

 One important thing to know about Kaspersky Secure Connection is that it is based in Russia.
 In one respect, this is a positive as it means it’s not located in a 14-Eyes Alliance country.